Ultrafast heat transfer in single palladium nanocrystals seen with an X-ray free-electron laser: Methods

-where $\mathbf{Q}$ is the scattering vector.
-The experimental intensities were shifted such that their centre of mass was in the centre of the $128 \times 128$ array for the optimisation.
-The normalised intensity values less than 0.05 were excluded from the centre of mass calculation.
-Following the optimisation, this shift was added to the model using a phase ramp.
-Thus, the displacements we observe in Fig. \ref{fig:Model} are relative to the crystal at negative delay times.
-The strain, $\mathbf{\varepsilon_{111}}$, can be computed by \cite{Robinson2009},
+The experimental intensities were shifted by pixel offsets $\Delta x$ and $\Delta y$ such that their centre of mass was aligned with the centre of the $512 \times 512$ array, using the \texttt{minimize} function from the Python \texttt{scipy.optimize} sub-package \cite{Virtanen2020}.
+Normalised intensity values below 0.05 were excluded from the centre-of-mass calculation.
+Following optimisation, this shift was incorporated into the model via a phase ramp,